richpauloo/beautiful-jekyll/_posts/2019-09-30-Race-to-the-Bottom.md

 <iframe width="560" height="315" src="https://richpauloo.github.io/htmlwidgets/globe/globe.html" frameborder="0"></iframe>
 </center>

 I'm a fan of simple math.
-If we sum the depth of the roughyl 80,000 agricultural wells drilled since 1940, we arrive at 33,004,191 feet.
-That's 6,251 miles, which is roughly a quarter of the earth's circumference (24,901 miles).
-The distance from Seattle, Washington to my mother's hometown in Guangzhou, China.
+If we sum the depth of the roughly 80,000 agricultural wells drilled in California since 1940, we arrive at 33,004,191 feet.
+That's 6,251 miles, which is about the distance from Seattle, Washington to my mother's hometown in Guangzhou, China is (6,453 miles).
+Fun fact, it’s also about 25% of the earth’s circumference (24,901 miles).

 ***